ngkelly3/frontend-nanodegree-mobile-portfolio/README.md

 ## Running the Project
 1. Check out repository
-2. Access /dist folder and run http-server/ngrok to view index.html and subsequent code
+2. Access /dist folder
+3. Run local http server/secure tunnel application (http-server/ngrok used for this project) to view optimized index.html and subsequent code
-3. Use link provided by ngrok to view score on PageInsights
+4. Use link provided by ngrok or equivalent application to obtain score on PageInsights

 ## Reviewing the Project
-1. All files for reviewing the project are located in **src** folder for readability
+All files for reviewing the project are located in **src** folder for readability

 # Build Tools - Grunt

-## Build Tools Used In This Project
+Grunt was selected as a build tool for this project ecause of its mainstream use/popularity.

+## Grunt Plugins
 The following grunt plugins were used in this project:

 1. imagemin - compress images